Buffalo woman charged with burglary in Davenport

-A Buffalo, Iowa woman was taken into custody by the Davenport Police Department early Saturday morning and charged with burglary in the first degree.
+DAVENPORT — A Buffalo, Iowa, woman was taken into custody by the Davenport Police Department early Saturday morning and charged with burglary in the first degree.

 Burglary in the first degree is a class B felony in Iowa, and is punishable by a 25-year prison sentence.